kishimisu/Landscape-Generator/README.md

 # Generated images example

-_All parameters are set to default_
+All parameters are set to default.

+Note that I took screenshots of the generated SVG output for performance purposes

 ![example output](output-examples/ls1.png)